 - All Porcelain highly esthetic strong medium reduction 1.5mm

-- All Zirconia type of porcelain fairly esthetic very strong small reduction .5-1mm
+- All Zirconia type of porcelain esthetic strong small reduction .5-1mm

 The vast majority of crowns done in the U.S. used to be porcelain fused to metal, although with advances in materials more and more are all porcelain.
 We likely have already passed the point at which all porcelain crowns have passed porcelain fused to metal in the US.
 At our office we have moved on to doing a majority of the crowns in all ceramic; mostly with a material called lithium disilicate (e.max) OR yttrium-stabilized tetragonal zirconia polycrystal (Bruxzir).
-An example of how Dr. Bauer treats teeth jaw today is found in the photo below = Bruxzir crowns on the molars and emax crowns everywhere else.
+An example of how Dr. Bauer treats teeth on a jaw is below = Zirconia crowns on the molars and emax crowns everywhere else.

 The farther back in your mouth a tooth is the more force that you put on that tooth and the stronger it needs to be.
 If you are a grinder or a clencher you will want a stronger crown.
 The main esthetic disadvantage of porcelain fused to metal crowns is the black or dark line that shows along the gum line as you get older and the gums recede a little.
 You can see this easily on crown #2 and just barely on crown #3 in the photos below.

 We can recommend a type of crown for you but what you want is very important to us.
-We will not let you make a choice that is contra-indicated and/or has a high chance of failing/breaking in your particular case.
+We will not let you make a choice that has a high chance of failing/breaking.
 Below is a picture of three of the historically more popular options available (the older crowns are not all-ceramic).
-This dentistry was done by Dr. Dettmer (1-3) and Dr. Bauer (4) over a significant number of years.
+This dentistry is Dr. Dettmer’s (1-3) and Dr. Bauer’s (4) over a significant number of years.
 There are four crowns on these teeth.
 1 full gold crown 2 and 3 are porcelain fused to metal and 4 is all-ceramic dental crown (emax).

 What is the cost of a dental crown?

-We charge the same fee for all types of dental crowns, around $1350 in 2015.
+We charge the same fee for all types of dental crowns, around $1600 in 2019.
 However, the final fee depends on the condition of the tooth.
-Things that influence the price of the dental crown are additional procedures that must be done.
-Those include things like a build up or post if the tooth is badly broken down or has had a root canal.
+Things that influence the price of the dental crown are additional procedures that we must do.
+Those include things like a build up or post if the tooth is badly broken down or has a root canal.
 Also a root canal is a separate fee as well.
 Some teeth are broken down so badly that they are below the bone level and to restore we must remove some bone.
-This procedure is called crown lengthening.
-If you need that you should be seriously considering a dental implant at that point though.
+We call this procedure a crown lengthening.
+However, if you need all that you should seriously consider a dental implant.

 Cost of the fees for your zip code can be found on this website.

-The procedures are listed by name but it is easier to put all the codes in at once.
+We list the procedures by name but it is easier to put all the codes in at once.
 Codes to look up

 - A dental crown code is D2740